bcit-ci/CodeIgniter/user_guide_src/source/libraries/form_validation.rst

 Now reload your page and submit the form so that it triggers an error.
 Your form fields should now be re-populated

-.. note:: The :ref:`function-reference` section below
+.. note:: The :ref:`class-reference` section below
 	contains functions that permit you to re-populate <select> menus, radio buttons, and checkboxes.

 **Important Note:** If you use an array as the name of a form field, you must supply it as an array to the function.
 Example::